Open Source Software Definition explained, Advantages, types, examples and Free Download

 #6: Better Security:

-With open source softwares, programmers are on the lookout for bugs, errors, flaws, omissions, and vulnerabilities.
+With open source softwares, programmers are on the lookout for security bugs, errors, flaws, omissions, and vulnerabilities.

-This makes these softwares much more secure than the Proprietary Softwares.
-The Proprietary have vulnerabilities that their authors may not be aware of.
+This makes these much more secure than the Proprietary.
+The commercial software have vulnerabilities that their authors may not be aware of.

-An software with open source can only get better.
-This is because as so many programmers have access to the source code.
+A project with source open can only get better.
+This is because as so many code computer programmers have access to the source code.
 And they work on making the software better.

 Indeed, these open softwares may be the creation of a person or group of people.
 But everyone is owner, as you can chip in and improve the software.